lizrice/katacoda-scenarios/kubernetes/step4.md

 Recreate the deployment, which will use the new web-app version of the image this time.
 (It's not great practice to keep re-using the same name and tag for the image when it is performing a different function, but it saves having to modify the YAML file for this lesson.)

 `kubectl apply -f deployment.yaml`{{execute}}

+After a few seconds you should find there are two pods running:

+`kubectl get pods`{{execute}}

+Each pod is assigned its own IP address.
+The IP address is included as part of the detailed information you get from `kubectl describe` on a pod.

+`kubectl describe pods | grep IP`{{execute}}

+Pick either of these IP addresses and you can make a curl request to it.
+Recall that the app is listening on port 8080:

+`read -p "Enter a pod IP address: " address`{{execute}}

+`curl $address:8080`{{execute}}

+Try with the other address as well.

+## Load balancing

+When you have multiple instances of a container image, you'll typically want to load balance requests to them so that they can share the load of incoming requests.
+As you'll see in the next step, this is achieved in Kubernetes with a service.

 ## Next steps and further reading